-- Your insurance company : They use your driving record as a factor when determining your auto insurance rates.
+- Your insurance company : They use your driving record as a factor when determining your premiums.

 - The police : To check your driving record during a traffic stop.

-- Judicial services : They can access your driving record to settle court cases involving you and/or your vehicle.
+- Judicial services : They can access it to settle court cases involving you and/or your vehicle.

 What Are The Types Of Driving Records In Ontario?

 Many Ontario drivers don’t realize there are actually a series of types of driving records.
 Each one serves a specific purpose and contains different information.
-Service Ontario lists the driving records you can request :
+Service Ontario lists the types you can request :